Art, Museums

 *

-From October 13, 2021 until February 14, 2022, the l’Orangerie Museum showcased the iPad drawings created in 2020 by David Hockney at his home, garden and studio in the Normandy region of France.
+In the 2021-2022 season, the l’Orangerie Museum showcased the iPad drawings created in 2020 by David Hockney at his home, garden and studio in the Normandy region of France.
 Even though Hockney had been using his iPad method of drawing for more than 10 years, Covid-19 pandemic restrictions were coming into vigorous effect as the months of spring 2020 were unfolding.
 For Hockney drawing provided an antidote to the anxiety of those days: “We need art, and I do think it can relieve stress,” he said.
 As winter passed and spring gradually arrived, Hockney recorded the transformation and blossoming of the bucolic setting that surrounds his studio in northern France — home to historic places such as the Gothic abbey on Mont-Saint-Michel, Rouen’s Notre-Dame Cathedral and the 11th-century tapestry at Bayeux 10 kilometers from the Channel coast.

 Rain on the Pond, 2021